Posted Price versus Hybrid Mechanisms in Freight Transportation Marketplaces: Hybrid Mechanisms

-Our proposed method below will use a sealed-bid uniform price auction with a reserve price for each lane and period.
+\rr{Before formally defining the hybrid mechanism, we first introduce the auction mechanism that is used in the second stage.
+We use a sealed-bid uniform price auction with a reserve price for each lane and each period.
 Specifically, for each lane $(i,j)$ in period $t$, loads are allocated to the lowest $D_{ijt}$ bids below the reserve price, where $D_{ijt}$ is the demand on the lane in this period.
-Each winning carrier pays the lower of the $(D_{ijt}+1)^{\mbox{ th}}$ lowest bid and the reserve price, with ties broken randomly.
+Each winning carrier is paid the lower of the $(D_{ijt}+1)^{\mbox{ th}}$ lowest bid and the reserve price, with ties broken randomly.
 This auction format is simple to implement and intuitive.
 In practice, freight platforms typically use discriminatory auctions where carriers' payments are equal to their own bids rather than uniform price auctions.
 However, by the revenue equivalence principle, the two auction mechanisms are essentially equivalent, because given the same reserve price, they generate the same allocation outcomes and expected carrier payments (Proposition \ref{prop:p = a and psi}). }

-We now formally define our uniform price auction mechanism.
-At the beginning of time period $t$, each carrier $s \in \mathcal{S}_{ijt}$ submits a bid ${C}^s_{ijt}$ for loads in lane $(i,j)$.
-After receiving bids from the carriers, the platform makes allocation decisions using the following optimization problem and a reserve price $\xi_{ij}$:
+\rr{We now formally define our second-stage uniform price auction mechanism.
+At the beginning of time period $t$, each carrier \rr{$s \in \mathcal{S}_{it}$ first chooses a lane $(i,j)\in \mathcal{E}$ and then submits a bid ${C}^s_{ijt}$ for loads on lane $(i,j)$.} After receiving bids from the carriers, the platform makes allocation decisions using the following optimization problem and a reserve price $\xi_{ij}$: